playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 ## Vue

 Just as before, Vue's APIs have a limitation when accessing direct children.
-Let's explore the _why_ [in the third book in our book series](https://framework.guide).
+Let's explore _why_ [in the third book in our book series](https://framework.guide).

 <!-- tabs:end -->